-The Bank's risk appetite covers capital adequacy and has established a number of risk appetite limits and KRIs in order to manage and monitor this risk.
+The Bank's risk appetite covers capital adequacy and has established a number of RALs and KRIs in order to manage and monitor this risk.
 Actual performance is monitored against these pre-set limits and are disclosed in the daily, weekly and monthly risk reports.

-The Bank actively monitors the following capital ratios and leverage ratios, allocating specific risk appetites supported by quantitative risk appetite limits.
-The four ratios below represent the capital metrics the Bank is willing to commit to limiting its appetite to:
+The Bank actively monitors the following capital ratios and leverage ratios, allocating specific risk appetites supported by quantitative RALs.
+The ratios below represent the capital metrics the Bank is willing to commit to limiting its appetite to:

 - CET 1 ratio;

 - Tier 1 capital ratio;

 - Total capital ratio;

 - Leverage ratio; and

-- Minimum Requirement for Own Funds and Eligible Liabilities (MREL).
+- Minimum Requirement for Own Funds and Eligible Liabilities.

-The Bank has no appetite for breaches of the formal minimum capital ratios as set out by the Governing Council of the ECB under Article 26(8) of Council Regulation (EU) No 1024/20131, pursuant to Article 16 of that Regulation, to fulfil the prudential requirements and comply with the Pillar II requirements.
-In addition, the Bank has no appetite for breaching minimum capital requirements as part of the SREP process and designed to supplement any of these measures with institution specific (Pillar II) capital.
+The Bank has no appetite for breaches of the formal minimum capital ratios as set out by the Governing Council of the ECB under Article 26(8) of Council Regulation (EU) No 1024/2013 of 15 October 2013 ("Regulation (EU) No 1024/2013"), pursuant to Article 16 of Regulation (EU) No 1024/2013, to fulfil the prudential requirements and comply with the Pillar II requirements.
+In addition, the Bank has no appetite for breaching minimum capital requirements as part of the SREP process and designed to supplement any of these measures with institution specific (Pillar 2) capital.

-The Bank has zero tolerance for breaching its Overall Capital Requirement (OCR) plus the Pillar II Guidance (P2G) as a result of actions that are within its control.
+The Bank has zero tolerance for breaching its Overall Capital Requirement ("OCR") plus the Pillar 2 Guidance ("P2G") as a result of actions that are within its control.
 The Bank additionally has a very-low risk appetite for breaching its OCR in stressed conditions, although it accepts that in sufficiently adverse scenarios, it might not be able to meet its P2G and combined buffer requirements.
 The Bank therefore ensures that an adequate management buffer is in place to allow it to comply with the OCR and P2G in business-as-usual conditions, and to stay above its Total SREP Capital Requirement ("TSCR") under adverse conditions.
-The Bank adopts very stringent procedures and processes to ensure that these minimum requirements are met, and it has therefore set risk appetite limits above its OCR and P2G.
+The Bank adopts very stringent procedures and processes to ensure that these minimum requirements are met, and it has therefore set RALs above its OCR and P2G.

 Moreover, under the Basel III framework, banks must meet a 3% leverage ratio minimum requirement at all times.
-The Bank has maintained a Leverage Ratio well above the Basel III minimum and it maintains very low appetite for even approaching this threshold
+The Bank has maintained a Leverage Ratio well above the Basel III minimum and it maintains very low appetite for even approaching this threshold.